calaldees/teachingWorkshops/teacherEducation/_interviews.md

     * What will make you a good teacher?
     * What are the hallmarks of a good lesson?

+TODO:
+* What is it that you will bring to your department

 Questions (5 min)